clesleycode/natural-language-processing/Intro to NLP.md

 classifier = NaiveBayesClassifier.train(training)
 ```

 All NLTK classifiers work with feature structures, which can be simple dictionaries mapping a feature name to a feature value.
-In this example, we’ve use a simple bag of words model where every word is a feature name with a value of True.
+In this example, we’ve used a simple bag of words model where every word is a feature name with a value of True.

 To see which features informed our model the most, we can run this line of code: